mlibrary/about-publishing/src/content/features/title-tbd.md

     subheading: TBD
   - content:
       - type: cta
-        text: "Elizabeth W.  Son, associate professor of theatre at Northwestern University and author Embodied Reckonings: “Comfort Women,” Performance, and Transpacific Redress, was honored as the 2020 Winner of the AAAS Humanities and Cultural Studies (Media, Performance, and Visual Studies)."
+        text: "Elizabeth W. Son, associate professor of theatre at Northwestern University and author of Embodied Reckonings: “Comfort Women,” Performance, and Transpacific Redress, was honored as the 2020 Winner of the Association for Asian American Studies Humanities and Cultural Studies (Media, Performance, and Visual Studies) award."
         button_text: Read Book
         button_link: https://doi.org/10.3998/mpub.8773540
         heading: Award-Winning Content